xupeiwust/text2sim-MCP-server/README.md

 }
 ```

-The Text2Sim DES engine parses this config, runs a SimPy simulation, and returns metrics for interpretation.
+The Text2Sim Discete-event Simulation (DES) engine parses this config, runs a SimPy-based simulation, and returns metrics for interpretation.

 ---